TheFruitDude/chess_knight_problem/README.md

 ## Simple Heuristic: Warndorff's Rule
 There are multiple approaches for a solution in this case, including brute force.
 The wikipedia article offers multiple ideas.
+I find this quite interesting.
 What I tried to do is Warnsdorff's rule. (*"Warnsdorff's rule is a heuristic for finding a single knight's tour."*)

 ![image](https://upload.wikimedia.org/wikipedia/commons/thumb/1/1e/Thomasson_symmetric_closed_knights_tour.svg/220px-Thomasson_symmetric_closed_knights_tour.svg.png)